acidlabsStudios/EmployeeHandbook/influences.md

 # What influenced us, or The big-assed culture, style, howto and practice reading list and other things

-If you want to learn the acidlabs Studios view of the world, it helps to know the influences that helped form it. acidlabs Studios has been around since 2006.
-Most of that time as a one-person show.
-Since then there's been a number of key influencers and influences that have marked the company culture.
+If you want to learn the acidlabs view of the world, it helps to know the influences that helped form it. acidlabs has been around since 2006.
+Most of that time it was a one-person show with Steve as the only employee.
+All that changed beginning 2013.
+Since the beginning there have been a number of key influencers and influences that have marked the company culture.

 ## Things to read
 Below is a bunch of reading we consider influential on us and the culture we're trying to build at acidlabs.
 Feel free to read them at your leisure.
 We're putting it here in a document so they remains easy to find.

 The list of influential books we like is collected at [Goodreads](https://www.goodreads.com/review/list/3178326-stephen-collins?shelf=business-culture-reading-list), with regular additions of new stuff that may be interesting to you.
 We have access to many of these as physical books and are more than happy to loan them.
-Some Kindle books can also be loaned, but that's getting more rare.
+Some Kindle books can also be loaned, but that's getting more difficult.

 We're big fans of:
 * [Flow](https://www.goodreads.com/book/show/117101.Flow) by Mihalyi Cziksenmihalyi as it illustrates why and how the ability to focus intensely on something is incredibly beneficial